secretstartups/handbook/team/structure/working-groups/next-prioritization/index.html.md

 This working group is charged with rolling forward from the emergency "Engineering Allocation" prioritization methodology to a new process.
 The working group should name, design, kickoff, and burn-in the new process before disbanding.
 The new process should accomplish three major things:

-1. Ensure that we execute the optimal balance of new features, security fixes, availability work, performance improvements, bug fixes, etc
+1. Ensure that we *execute the optimal balance* of new features, security fixes, availability work, performance improvements, bug fixes, etc
-1. It should give equal voice to everyone in the quad (PM, Development, Quality, and UX)
+1. It should *give voice to everyone* in the quad (PM, Development, Quality, and UX)
-1. It should provide transparency into prioritization and work status to internal and external stakeholders so they can advocate for their work items
+1. It should *provide transparency into prioritization* and work status to internal and external stakeholders so they can advocate for their work items

 ## Attributes